 To learn more I joined Oxford Photographic Society and like most self-taught photographers went down the road of entering competitions and eventually National and International Exhibitions.
 This undoubtedly provided a very good grounding in the art and craft of photography and provided opportunities to try many styles and avenues of photography.
-Another influence on my photography has been my wife, Tricia.
-Her most valued gift has been a book of photography by Shirley Baker “Places and Spaces: Urban Photography”.
-This book opened my eyes to something more than the rather constrained and clichéd work of camera clubs.
+Another influence on my photography has been my wife, Tricia. one of her most valued gifts has been a book of photography by Shirley Baker.
+Streets and Spaces: Urban Photography opened my eyes to something more than the rather constrained and clichéd work of camera clubs.

 In pursuit of my new direction and with additional inspiration from the work of Martin Parr, Roger Mayne and Elliot Erwitt I set out to take pictures of people, streets and life.
 I found myself working more and more on portfolios as I realised that to communicate through photography a panel of pictures was a far more compelling and enduring approach.
 I have worked on themes that I have stumbled across or sought out, always hoping viewers will be able to make a connection with the image in much the same way as I did when taking it; I hope the connection is meaningful and personal to each and every one.

 I have documented life in Oxford for over 40 years and this book explores my archive of photographs and the meaning of archives through my personal narrative.
 The project, Activating Our Archives, was lead by artist Sunil Shah at Modern Art Oxford and provided the stimulus for creating this collection. https://www.blurb.co.uk/b/9506749-activating-our-archives

 Oxford Photographic Society (OPS) are displaying members work for all to see at Mathematics Institute inrom society members (including two of mine) and covers many photographic styles.